drmikehenry/install-linux/README.md

 - The Ansible control node can be the same machine as the managed node, but more commonly it will be a separate machine.

-- Install ansible on the control node (unneeded on the managed node):
+- Ansible itself need not be installed on the managed node.

-      apt update
-      apt install -y software-properties-common
-      apt-add-repository --yes --update ppa:ansible/ansible
-      apt install -y ansible
+- The preferred method of installation is to use `uvtoolg` (as shown below); for full instructions (including alternative installation methods), see the "Ansible Control Node" section of `install-linux.md`.

   - Install `sshpass` (necessary for Ansible to use the 'ssh' connection type with passwords):

         apt install -y sshpass

+  - Install ansible using `uvtoolg`:

+        uvtoolg install \
+          ansible \
+          --with passlib \
+          --with-executables-from ansible-core,ansible-lint

 - Acquire `ansible/` directory to `~/projects/ansible`.